mitch-keenan/konamacona.github.io/_posts/2018-11-13-mac-utilities.md

 >[Flux] makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.

 I am addicted to Flux and other "night-mode" apps that filter out blue-light.
 I run them in 'all the time' mode and always at 4200K if the option is there.
-Im my opinion, unless you do color-sensitive work, you should be using something like flux all the time.
+In my opinion, unless you do color-sensitive work often, you should be using something like flux.

-I dare you to download this and turn it on to 4200K, work for a while and let your eyes get used to it, then try the 'disable for an hour' option to turn it off.
-I bet that you will have an immediate negative reaction to the blue-light coming back.
-This took me from having head-aches daily to almost never.

 As a side note it's hard to capture the effect, it's automatically disabled anytime something is recording or snapshotting your screen.